astraly-labs/pragma-sdk/merkle-maker/README.md

 ### Usage

-The service is ran through the CLI, to have more information you can use the `--help` command:
+The service is run through the CLI, to have more information you can use the `--help` command:

 ```bash
 .venv ❯ uv run merkle_maker --help